me-gusta/ctfd_plugins/readme.md

 You can download challenges and then upload them to another instance of CTFd.
 Serializes chosen challenge and creates ZIP archive of its content and files.
+This plugin is useful for backing up challenges.

 Requirements: